Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 1. Configure a VPC endpoint.

-2. Obtain the private network IP address and domain name of the VPC.
+2. Obtain the private IP address and domain name of the VPC.
 (By default, the domain name resolution rule is automatically added to Huawei Cloud VPCs, so you only need to configure hosts for non-Huawei Cloud endpoints.)
 You can query the IP address and domain name in Private Domain Name on the VPC endpoint details page.

 3. Configure a registry endpoint on Harbor.